 Best for Dessert: Beaches & Cream Soda Shop

-Believe it or not, this place gets pretty busy, at least when COVID-19 isn’t happening.
+Believe it or not, this place gets pretty busy.
 After all, the Kitchen Sink is one of the most well-known snacks on Disney property.
 However, you should still plan on making reservations ahead of time.
 Visitors aren’t really supposed to be going to the resorts right now unless you have a dining or hotel reservation, so plan accordingly.

 Best for Entertainment: Jellyrolls Dueling Piano Bar